 Susan from ThriftyFun (09/15/2005)

 I have a wooden cabinet I just purchased from a garage sale.
 It was in a shed for a few years and picked up mildew/old/garage odor.
 I have tried dryer sheets, a pot of vinegar, and Febreze, but nothing seems to be working.
 Any thoughts?
 (09/29/2005)

 By Nancy Burke

 I read stains are either acid or alkaline.
-Nicotine (tobacco) is acid & needs an alkaline based cleaner.
-Washing soda & Borax (found in laundry section), baking soda & most soaps are alkaline.
-Dining furniture covered in a sticky, nicotine residue caused an asthma flare-up & wheezing.
-I used a washing soda, water & dish detergent solution, sprayed on, then immediately rinsed off.
-It took several applications but worked.
-Be careful, too much washing soda or left on too long, will take off the finish.
-I think I used about a teaspoon of washing soda, 1/2 tsp. detergent to 1 quart water.
-Followed up with a white vinegar rinse.
-(05/07/2007)
+Nicotine (tobacco) is acid and needs an alkaline based cleaner.
+Washing soda and Borax (found in laundry section), baking soda and most soaps are alkaline.
+Dining furniture covered in a sticky, nicotine residue caused an asthma flare-up and wheezing.
+I used a washing soda, water and dish detergent solution, sprayed on, then immediately rinsed off.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!